sunilgupta01/learning-cloud-k8s/commands/docker.md

 	exec -it containername /bin/bash
 		get inside running container
 	logs containername
-		view the running logs of the container (does it show last line?) kill containername
+		view the running logs of the container logs containername -f --tail 10
+		view the running logs of the container keep following logs
+		start followings logs from last 10 lines of the logs kill containername
 		kill the docker container with name containername rm containerid